Japan document scandals highlight country's growing pains as a democracy: archivist | The Japan Times

-National Archives of Japan President Takeo Kato has raised an alarm over a series of public document scandals involving Prime Minister Shinzo Abe’s administration, saying the issue highlights the country’s growing pains as a democracy.
+National Archives of Japan President Takeo Kato is alarmed by the document management scandals plaguing the Abe administration and says the issue highlights Japan’s growing pains as it moves toward becoming a more robust democracy.

 “It’s a matter relating to the degree of the maturity of democracy,” Kato said in an interview.
 “With only seven years having passed since the Public Records Management Law was enforced, the idea that public documents are part of a democracy’s key infrastructure has yet to become ingrained in public workers’ minds.”

-The scandals include the Finance Ministry’s manipulation of documents related to a controversial discount sale of state land to school operator Moritomo Gakuen and the Defense Ministry’s cover-up of reports written by Ground Self-Defense Force teams sent abroad under U.N. peacekeeping operations.
+The scandals include the Finance Ministry’s manipulation of documents related to nationalist school entity Moritomo Gakuen, which was able to buy a chunk of state land at a steep discount, and the Defense Ministry’s cover-up of activity reports written by the Ground Self-Defense Force teams Japan sent overseas for U.N. peacekeeping operations.

-Kato noted that the Watergate scandal in the United States occurred over 40 years ago and that the country’s public document-related rules gradually became well-established based on lessons learned from repeated failures.
+Kato noted that the Watergate scandal in the United States occurred over 40 years ago and that its rules on how to manage public documents gradually became well-established based on the lessons learned from repeated failures.

 “Japan needs to do, in only 10 years, what the United States and Europe did over 100 years,” he said.